fchavelli/esa-ipcc-topics/README.md

 ## Visualisation

 Tableau Software is used to visualize results and generate figures.
-The workbooks / Tableau Workbook (.twb) used are stored under `tableau`.
+The Tableau Workbooks (.twb) used are stored in `\visualisation`.

 | Workbook                  | Figures |
 | --- | --- |